urenoj/Blackjack/README.md

-Blackjack-Game
+Blackjack
 ==============

-A project for my computer science class
+A blackjack game for CPSC 120